aws-solutions-library-samples/guidance-for-deploying-remote-desktop-gateway-on-aws/README.md

 8. **Monitor** the stack’s status, and when the status is CREATE_COMPLETE, the RD Gateway deployment is ready.

 9. To view the created resources, **choose** the *Outputs* tab.

+## Cleanup

+From the *Cloudformation Console*, select the stack and select *Delete*.
+This will delete all artifacts created by the deployment.

+## Additional information

+See the [Implementation Guide](https://aws-solutions-library-samples.github.io/engineering-design/deploying-remote-desktop-gateway.html) for detailed additional information.